 The configuration capability allows the company to set up the system to suit its own needs with little or no development required which again makes a SaaS-based solution more economical.

-InsuredHQ: - Agile - Quick Deployment and Cost Effective - Can Increase Productivity and Efficiency - Scalabile - Highly Configurable and Connected
+InsuredHQ: - Agile - Quick Deployment and Cost-Effective - Can Increase Productivity and Efficiency - Scalable - Highly Configurable and Connected